philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The only limit to our realization of tomorrow is our doubts of today." — Franklin D. Roosevelt
+> "Success is not the key to happiness.
+Happiness is the key to success." — Albert Schweitzer
-*Updated on 2025-08-16*
+*Updated on 2025-08-17*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).